Travelling With Your Dog On Public Transport.

 Buses.

 This seems to be at the discretion of your local bus operator, so it is best to phone ahead before setting off to catch the bus.
-Support dogs will be allowed to travel free of charge and they are always allowed on buses.
-Where dogs are allowed on buses, they must be kept on the lead and not allowed to ride on a seat.
-There may be a small charge for taking your dog on the bus.
+Support dogs are allowed to travel free of charge and are always allowed on buses.
+Where dogs are allowed on bus public transport, they must be kept on the lead.
+Additionally, there may be a small charge for taking your dog on the bus.

 Trains.

 National Rail allow pets free of charge, (maximum of two per passenger) as long they are on a lead, or contained in a suitable carrier.
 They must not pose a nuisance to other passengers on the train.
-Dogs are also allowed on sleeper trains, but must dogs must have a ticket booked 48 hours in advance of your journey.
+Dogs are also allowed on sleeper trains, but owners must have a ticket booked 48 hours in advance of the journey.
 There may also be an additional cleaning charge.

 London underground.

-Dogs are allowed on tube trains, but they must be carried on escalators.
+The London underground train system is the favoured form of public transport for city dwellers.
+Dogs are allowed on tube trains, but dogs must be carried when using the escalators within the station.
 Therefore, this is very dependent on the size of dog and the route you intend to take.
-Support dogs can use escalators, but owners must provide a pass to show that the dog has been trained to use them.
+Support dogs can use escalators.
+However, owners must provide a pass, to show the dog has been trained to use them.

 Taxis.

 There are many private taxi firms that only allow dogs in their cars, at the driver’s discretion.
 Many companies, however, do not allow dogs in their cars for reasons of health and cleanliness.
 However, all taxi firms must, by law, allow assistance dogs under the Equality Act 2006.
 The only exception is where the taxi driver has an exemption certificate.
-This may be in cases where the taxi driver themselves have been medically diagnosed as asthmatic, for example.
+For example, where the taxi driver suffers from asthma.

 Boats and ferries.